KDE/digikam-doc/export_tools/flickr_export.rst

 The **Public**, **Friends**, and **Family** check-boxes can be turned on to assign appropriate access permissions to the images you upload.
 By default the images uploaded are private.

 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Flickr.
-The values will be read from the **Maximum Dimension** combo-box, which can be used to adjust the maximum height.
+The values will be read from the **JPEG quality** and **Maximum Dimension** settings, which can be used to adjust the maximum height and the compression.
 The width calculation will be done so as to have the aspect ratio conserved.

 .. figure:: images/export_flickr_progress.webp
     :alt: